pahansen95/text-adventure/src/PoC/README.md

 From the perspective of a developer implementing a "world" we can conjure up a few mental models to inform an implementation supporting this extreme scenario:

-- We ensure no violations of causality occur through exhaustive control over the simulation; every mutation is evaluated sequentially thereby ensuring that every intent to mutate is predicated on the true state of the world.
+- We ensure no violations of causality occur through exhaustive control over the simulation; every mutation is evaluated sequentially thereby ensuring that every intent to mutate is predicated on the absolute state of the world.
 In this mental model, we effectively "freeze time" in the world simulation in order to evaluate a transition.
-For a "small" world, freezing time can still feel instantaneous for players since it can happen on timescales well below the threshold of human cognitive processing.
-However the player experience degrades for "large" worlds where the computational burden of simulation exceeds the subjective timescale of "smooth" gameplay.
+For small worlds, freezing time can still feel instantaneous for players since it can happen on timescales well below the threshold of human cognitive processing.
+However the player experience degrades for large worlds where the computational burden of simulation exceeds the subjective timescale of smooth gameplay.
 In either case, the world is simulated w/ 100% casual accuracy.
-- We allow entities to concurrently & independently evaluate state transitions based on their "observable" world state, tolerating violations of causality to maximize throughput & scale of world simulation.
+- We allow entities to concurrently & independently evaluate state transitions based on their "observable" world state, tolerating violations of causality deferring reconciliation until necessary as to maximize throughput & scale of world simulation.
 In this approach, the quantity of causal violations is based on some probabilistic model.
 In the event of a detected violation, the offending entities would need to reconcile their state.
 A byproduct of this mental model is that inter-entity communication scales exponentially relative to population size, assuming that the main mode of communication is broadcasting.
 To manage scaling, we should instead use multicasting patterns where entity's proactively manage their group memberships.

 As it relates to our design & implementation goals, the later mental model is preferred.
 But what implications does this have on our mental model of State & State Transitions?